Deer Creek, Edmond students cleared by OSDH after potential exposure to coronavirus

-Students in two Edmond-area schools were cleared by health officials after having potential exposure to coronavirus.
+Students who attend two Edmond-area schools were cleared by health officials after having self-quarantined because of potential exposure to coronavirus.

 An unnamed amount of students at a home in the Deer Creek School District and two students in the Edmond School District who were potentially exposed to coronavirus have all been cleared to return to class.